Working with NLI Integrated Authority Records

 Alma provides support for NLI (National Library of Israel) authority records in the Community Zone and the ability for authorized contributing institutions to seamlessly submit approved authority records to the NLI database and the Community Zone in an end-to-end workflow from directly within Alma.
 As part of providing this support, Ex Libris worked with NLI to set up the required NLI integration profile in the Community Zone.
 Per NLI's direction, Ex Libris also configures the mapping table that defines the institutions that are authorized to contribute NLI authority records.

 NLI data is in the Community Zone.
 With NLI authority support in Alma, you can create and update NLI authority records using the MD Editor.
 When you save a new or updated NLI authority record in the MD Editor, Alma sends a request to NLI for approval.
-If an approved record response is returned, Alma saves the record in the Community Zone and the master NLI database.
+If an approved record response is returned, Alma saves the record in the Community Zone and the primary NLI database.
 Otherwise, Alma displays an error message in the MD Editor, and you must resolve whatever issue NLI has with the record.

 In the records sent to NLI for contribution, the 005 field is populated with the originating system version of the record (instead of the modification date in Alma).
 When NLI returns the record to Alma after contribution or when Alma reloads the record from NLI, Alma updates the originating system version with the value in the 005 field.
 When Alma contributes the record to NLI, Alma uses the originating system identifier.

-Changes accepted by NLI are incorporated into the master NLI database and become available to all Alma users through the Community Zone.
+Changes accepted by NLI are incorporated into the primary NLI database and become available to all Alma users through the Community Zone.
 Ex Libris regularly updates the Community Zone with NLI changes to include those changes made outside the Alma environment.

 Contributing NLI Authority Records